benoitj/blog.benoitj.ca/content/posts/lean-ux-fat-code.md

 At the same time, you can do a lot with not much time.

 I wish to inspire peers (especially in the IT industry).
 The web is bloat, but it's not better in backend code.

+****Note****: as a side note, I still motivate myself with 100DaysToOffload.
+It will take some time to reach my goal (17 posts so far), but I will get there sometime in the next few months, or years.

+---

+_This is day 17 of my #100DaysToOffload.
+You can read more about the challenge here: <https://100daystooffload.com>._

 <!--more-->